Lepip/CrystalDefects/README.md

 and what isn't a defect.
 The deviation is scaled from 0 to 1 and raised in power of (sens_lvl/10).
 For example, if the sensitivity lvl is at 2, it's quadratic.
 If it's one, it is linear.
 The value used is divided by 10 due to discrete sliders.
 - ``Proceed``: If set to 1 starts the algorithm with set parameters.
-- ``Save``: If set to 1 saves the image displayed below the sliders.
+- ``Save``: If set to 1 saves the image displayed below the sliders in the current running derictory (in real resolution, not the distorted one).
 - ``postprocess``: If set to 1 applies postprocessor to the detected defects when proceeded, otherwise doesn't.